lihaoyi/SprayWebSockets/README.md

   def receive = {
     case x: Tcp.Connected =>
+      // send an upgrade request immediately when connected sender !
+Sockets.UpgradeClient(upgradeReq, self)

+    case resp: HttpResponse =>
+      // by the time this comes back, the server's pipeline should
+      // already be upgraded
       sender !
-Register(self) // normal Http client init
-      sender ! upgradeReq // send an upgrade request immediately when connected

-    case resp: HttpResponse =>
-      // when the response comes back, upgrade the connnection pipeline sender !
-Sockets.UpgradeClient(self)()

-    case Sockets.Upgraded =>
-      // send a websocket frame when the upgrade is complete sender !
 Frame(
         opcode = OpCode.Text,
         maskingKey = Some(12345),
         data = ByteString("i am cow")
       )

+    case Sockets.Upgraded =>
+      // The client's pipeline is upgraded, but the server's may not be

     case f: Frame =>
       result = f // save the result